Sumatran Orangutan Society

 Overview

 Founded in 1997, the Sumatran Orangutan Society (SOS) is a UK-registered charity (No. 1158711) dedicated to protecting critically endangered Sumatran orangutans, their forests, and their future.
-With annual expenditure of £832,466 (2023-24), of which 88% goes directly to conservation projects and grants, SOS works exclusively with grassroots Indonesian conservation partners on the ground in Sumatra.
-Led by CEO Helen Buckland since 2005 and chaired by Lauren Smart (Chief Commercial Officer at S&P Global), SOS is a proudly women-led organization employing 7 staff and supported by 11 trustees.
+SOS works exclusively with grassroots Indonesian conservation partners on the ground in Sumatra.
+Led by CEO Helen Buckland, SOS is a proudly women-led organisation.
 The charity co-founded the Orangutan Information Centre (OIC) in 2001 and helped establish TaHuKah in 2022, demonstrating a long-term commitment to building local conservation capacity.
-SOS receives significant funding from the UK government's Darwin Initiative and raised £100,000 in their most successful Big Give Christmas appeal to date.
+SOS receives significant funding from the UK government's Darwin Initiative.

 Funding Priorities